Shadow and Bone: Development

 Shadow and Bone is Bardugo's first novel.
-When Entertainment Weekly questioned Bardugo about her inspiration for the series, she explained, "In most fantasy, darkness is metaphorical; it’s just a way of talking about evil (darkness falls across the land, a dark age is coming, etc.).
+When Entertainment Weekly questioned Bardugo about her inspiration for the series, she explained, "In most fantasy, darkness is metaphorical; it's just a way of talking about evil (darkness falls across the land, a dark age is coming, etc.).
 I wanted to take something figurative and make it literal.
 So the question became, 'What if darkness was a place?'
-What if the monsters lurking there were real and more horrible than anything you’d ever imagined beneath your bed or behind the closet door?
+What if the monsters lurking there were real and more horrible than anything you'd ever imagined beneath your bed or behind the closet door?
 What if you had to fight them on their own territory, blind and helpless in the dark?
 These ideas eventually became the Shadow Fold."

 Bardugo defines its genre as Tsarpunk - a fantasy with inspiration from early 19th century Russia.
-When asked why she chose this particular setting, Bardugo explained, "I think there’s tremendous power in the images we associate with Russian culture and history, these extremes of beauty and brutality that lend themselves to fantasy.
+When asked why she chose this particular setting, Bardugo explained, "I think there's tremendous power in the images we associate with Russian culture and history, these extremes of beauty and brutality that lend themselves to fantasy.
 And honestly, as much as I love broadswords and flagons of ale—and believe me, I do—I wanted to take readers someplace a little different.
 Tsarist Russia gave me a different point of departure."

 Bardugo progressed through the steps of querying agents to accepting representation to being offered a three-book deal in 37 days.
 The Grisha series went to auction on December 1, 2010 and was sold to Henry Holt and Co./Macmillan on December 3, 2010.
 Shadow and Bone, the first book in the trilogy, was published in June 2012.

 Reception

-Publishers Weekly commented that "Alina's angst and passivity are a bit of a letdown, but Bardugo’s storytelling and world-building more than compensate."
+Publishers Weekly commented that "Alina's angst and aggression are a bit of a letdown, but Bardugo's storytelling and world-building more than compensate."
 An unnamed reviewer for Kirkus Reviews praised Bardugo for "allow[ing] the details of Grisha magic to unfold with limited exposition, using Alina's ignorance for readers' benefit", but described the world-building as being "continually undercut by clunky colloquialisms".
 The reviewer concluded: "The plotting is powerful enough to carry most readers past flaws and into the next book in the series."